 If you are contacted by an investigator from the Board of Nursing or Medicine, or a narcotics agent, refuse to make a statement before consulting an Attorney

 Did you know that alternatives exist besides appearing before your licensing board in Harrisburg?
 Frequently, a negotiated settlement to the prosecution can be concluded.
 This negotiated settlement is called a “Consent Agreement” which can reduce or eliminate penalties including fines and license suspension.
 I will defend you through this precarious legal situation.

 I have a proven track record as a Licensing Defense Attorney, and I will defend you.

-If you are anybody you know has been charged and may have their License threatened near Pittsburgh, Pennsylvania, please contact Attorney Joseph Paletta immediately.
-With over twenty-five years of experience, he will be able to properly represent you in the court of law.
+If you or anybody you know has been charged and may have their License threatened near Pittsburgh, Pennsylvania, please contact Attorney Joseph Paletta immediately.
+With over twenty-five years of experience, he will be able to properly represent you in the Court and before the Board of Nursing.
 Attorney Joseph Paletta can be reached at Joseph@PalettaLaw.com or (412) 391-7999 for a free consultation.

 - I just wanted to thank you for everything that you have done for me in this case.
 I know I was an emotional wreck throughout this whole thing and thanks for being patient.
 You're not just a good attorney you're a good person.
 Thanks for everything and God bless.